 The photographic capabilities of the iPhone have come a long way since the 2-megapixel camera found inside the original model.
 But, there are times when the onboard camera system might seem restrictive if your creative ambitions are outside the limitations put in place.
 As a response, there are plenty of third-party accessories that claim to unlock the iPhone’s photographic potential.

 Some of the most capable accessories are external lenses, made specifically to provide iPhones with the lens flexibility that is common with DSLR and mirrorless cameras, whether it’s a wide-angle, telephoto, or macro lens.
-To help you narrow down your search for what lenses might best fit your needs, we rounded up five of the best iPhone camera lenses.
+To help you narrow down your search for what lenses might best fit your needs, we rounded up four of the best iPhone camera lenses.

+Launched in August 2013, Moment has quickly made a name for itself as one of the best third-party lens manufacturers for iOS devices.
+Proof of this lies in the fact that Apple now sells Moment lenses inside its stores.
 Moment has a slew of lens offerings going back to the iPhone 4, with lenses ranging from macro to telephoto.
 The lenses themselves are made of glass optical elements and are housed inside a metal frame.
-This increases image quality and provides a durable piece of equipment that can probably take more of a beating than the phone you are putting the lenses on.
+This increases image quality and provides a durable piece of equipment that can probably take more of a beating than your phone, itself.

 In addition to lenses, the Bitplay lineup includes a circular polarizer filter.
 Not usually seen on smaller cameras, this photo filter is designed to cut through reflections and highlights, perfect for when you need to shoot through glass.